All pages and materials herein © SALVO 2014-

 Our range has an integral club room.
 Here shooters can gather and discuss the finer points of their sport, clean and adjust guns, and prepare themselves for their ‘detail’ of shooting.
 Trainees can be instructed here before moving into the range proper to carry on their training under supervision.
 Members can also relax here after their shoot, and carry out the all-

-Our comprehensive training programme run by NSRA trained instructors ensures beginners progress safely in their chosen disciplines and are entirely proficient before passing from probationary to full membership.
+Our comprehensive training programme run by NSRA and NRA trained instructors ensures beginners progress safely in their chosen disciplines and are entirely proficient before passing from probationary to full membership.

 We provide clothing, safety glasses, ear defenders and have a selection of club rifles for the use of members without their own, including bolt-

 By maintaining our affiliation to the National Rifle Association (NRA) we are able to use the open air ranges at Bisley for full-